Special Educational Needs Information Report

 - We set challenging targets that are based on nationally agreed guidelines on progress.

 - We check how well a pupil makes progress in each lesson.
 Targets in books help the children to understand what is expected of them if they are to succeed.

-- Teachers mark individual pieces of work, commenting on successes and giving suggestions for improvement.
+- Teachers mark each child’s individual pieces of work.
+They comment verbally on their successes and give suggestions for improvement.